Retrieve Logs from a Data Lake

 Retrieved Data Index

-When you retrieve logs from the Data Lake, the restored data is sent to your search backend so that it can be indexed for search and other operations.
+When you retrieve logs from a data lake, the restored data is sent to your search backend so that it can be indexed for search and other operations.
 Data retrieval creates an index for retrieved data.
 That index is named with the prefix restored-archive-data-lake followed by a unique numeric string for each retrieval operation.
 After the data is restored, it is available for search and other functions just as if it had been routed to the search backend originally.

-Hint: Performing data retrieval does not remove logs from the Data Lake.
-A copy of restored data still remains in the Data Lake.
+Hint: Performing data retrieval does not remove logs from the data lake.
+Original data remains in the data lake.

-To retrieve log data from a Data Lake:
+To retrieve log data from an internal data lake:

-1. Navigate to the Overview tab of Data Lake > Setup.
+1. Navigate to the Overview tab of Data Lake > Internal Lake Setup.

 2. Locate your desired stream from the streams list.